Everything from transportation fuels and plastics to polar fleece jackets, toiletries and medicines are made from crude oil.

 AUG.
-2009: The Association of American Railroads begins the process to upgrade industry tank car standards that would exceed the safety standards of U.S. Department of Transportation (DOT)-111 tank cars.
+2009: AAR begins to upgrade industry tank car standards that exceed the safety standards of U.S. Department of Transportation (DOT)-111 tank cars.

 MAR.
 2011: AAR formally petitions the Pipeline and Hazardous Materials Safety Administration (PHMSA) and Transport Canada to implement tougher tank car specifications for DOT-111 tank cars used for crude oil and other hazmat.

 AUG.
-2011: In the absence of any progress by the DOT and Transport Canada, the AAR Tank Car Committee adopts industry construction specifications for new tank cars and the stronger CPC-1232 design becomes the standard for all tank cars built after October 2011.
+2011: In the absence of any progress by the DOT and Transport Canada, the AAR Tank Car Committee adopts industry construction specifications for new tank cars, and the stronger CPC-1232 design becomes the standard for all tank cars built after October 2011.

 NOV.
-2013: AAR again urges USDOT to improve federal tank car regulations and require all tank cars transporting flammable liquids, such as crude oil be retrofitted or phased out of crude service.
+2013: AAR again urges DOT to improve federal tank car regulations and require all tank cars transporting flammable liquids, such as crude oil, to be retrofitted or phased out of crude service.

 FEB.
-2014: USDOT issues an Emergency Order on classification and packaging of crude oil.
+2014: DOT issues an Emergency Order on the classification and packaging of crude oil.

 MAY 2014: AAR forms a joint task force with the American Petroleum Institute (API) to examine components associated with moving CBR.

-JULY 2014: AAR provides USDOT with access to an inventory of emergency response resources available to respond to hazmat accidents.
+JUL.
+2014: AAR provides DOT with access to an inventory of emergency response resources available to respond to hazmat accidents.

-JULY 2014: USDOT issues a Notice of Proposed Rulemaking (NPRM) on tank car standards and an Advanced NPRM on oil spill response planning requirements.
+JUL.
+2014: DOT issues a Notice of Proposed Rulemaking (NPRM) on tank car standards and an Advanced NPRM on oil spill response planning requirements.

-JULY 2014: A three-day training course for first responders focused exclusively on CBR takes place at the Transportation and Technology Center’s Security and Emergency Response Training Center (TTCI/SERTC) in Pueblo, Colorado (an AAR subsidiary).
+JUL.
+2014: A three-day training course for first responders focused exclusively on CBR occurs at the Security and Emergency Response Training Center (SERTC) (an AAR subsidiary) in Pueblo, Colorado.
 More than 1,500 emergency responders receive classroom and in-field training in 2014 at the world-class facility.

-SEPT.
-2014: In comments to USDOT’s proposed rules for regulating crude oil trains, AAR again calls for dramatically improved tank cars that carry crude oil and ethanol, and proposes a comprehensive safety package, which includes thicker shells, thermal protection and appropriately-sized pressure relief devices.
+SEP.
+2014: In comments to DOT’s proposed rules for regulating crude oil trains, AAR again calls for dramatically improved tank cars that carry crude oil and ethanol and proposes a comprehensive safety package, which includes thicker shells, thermal protection and appropriately-sized pressure relief devices.
 AAR advocates an aggressive retrofit or phase-out program for crude service tank cars.

 NOV.
 2014: SERTC launches web-based crude oil training for first responders.

 MAR.
 2015: AAR and API announce a new CBR safety course for first responders.
-The program, offered through the Transportation Community Awareness and Emergency Response (TRANSCAER) program, is in addition to specialized training offered to thousands of first responders by railroads in local communities, at TTCI and through web-based training.
-AAR enhances the AskRail application, which provides responders with access to emergency response information about the hazmat in an entire train by entering one car or locomotive number.
+The program, offered through the Transportation Community Awareness and Emergency Response (TRANSCAER) program, is in addition to specialized training offered to thousands of first responders by railroads in local communities at SERTC and through web-based training.
+AAR enhances the AskRail app.

 MAY 2015: DOT issues a comprehensive final rule on tank car standards and operations for moving large volumes of flammable liquids by rail.